 The Return of the News Feed

 But over the years, more and more content creators discovered that they lost control or even ownership over their content and customers.
 This funny comic by The Oatmeal visualizes the dilemma content creators are in right now.

 Social media companies started to misuse their algorithms for maximal profit and to push politically biased content.
 It started with conservative people that saw their reach limited or throttled, content removed or pages deplatformed.
-But with the acquisition of Twitter by Elon Musk, even the most progressive left-leaning person realized that ownership and policies in those walled gardens can change quickly.
+But with the acquisition of Twitter (now 𝕏) by Elon Musk, even the most progressive left-leaning person realized that ownership and policies in those walled gardens can change quickly.
 More and more content creators start moving back to good old newsletters, RSS feeds, and their websites.
 They post links to their content on all social media sites, but the content lives on their sites.

+The Return of the News Feed